qrzn23/min/wip/magick/content.md

 It is only necessary to inflame the Will to the proper pitch and to issue its commands; they are instantly obeyed, unless — as in the case of organic disease — the apparatus is damaged beyond the art of Nature to repair.
 It may be necessary in such a case to assist the internal “spirits” by the “purification” of medicines, the “banishing” of diet, or some other extraneous means.

 But at least there is no need of any special device ad hoc to effect contact between the Circle and the Triangle.
 Operations of this class are therefore often successful, even when the Magician has little or no technical knowledge of Magick.
 Almost any duffer can “pull himself together”, devote himself to study, break off a bad habit, or conquer a cowardice.
-This class of work, although the easiest, is yet the most important ; for it includes initiation itself in its highest sense.
+This class of work, although the easiest, is yet the most important; for it includes initiation itself in its highest sense.
 It extends to the Absolute in every dimension; it involves the most intimate analysis, and the most comprehensive synthesis.
 In a sense, it is the sole type of Magick either necessary or proper to the Adept; for it includes both the attainment of the Knowledge and Conversation of the Holy Guardian Angel, and the Adventure of the Abyss.

 The second class includes all operations by which the Magician strives to impose his Will upon objects outside his own control, but within that of such other wills as are symbolised by means of a System similar to his own.
 That is, they can be compelled naturally by cognate consciousness.